App version: 0.1.0

 Cash Payment Educational Assistance

 Employers can offer educational benefits in the form of cash payments directly to the employee or the employee’s loan servicer.
-Chegg Inc., for example, announced in 2019 it would provide up to $6,000 in taxable annual benefits to employees who use the money for student loan repayments.
+SoFi, for example, offers eligible employees $200 a month in student loan repayment assistance with no cap.

 Match Payment Educational Assistance